Publication of a transparency notification

 (Article 14, first paragraph, of the law of 2 may 2007 on disclosure of major holdings)

-On 27 April 2020, Kinepolis Group NV has received a transparency notification from BlackRock, Inc., notifying that, following a transfer of voting rights or securities with voting rights, it holds 2.98% of the voting rights of the company and as such, has crossed downwards the 3% threshold.
+On 30 April 2020, Kinepolis Group NV has received a transparency notification from BlackRock, Inc., notifying that, following a transfer of voting rights or securities with voting rights, it holds 2.76% of the voting rights of the company.

-Taking into account the equivalent financial instruments the voting rights amount to 3.05%.
+Taking into account the equivalent financial instruments the total voting rights amount to 2.83% and as such, the 3% threshold has been crossed downwards.

 Notification by: A parent undertaking or a controlling person